jar398/cldiff/doc/method.md

  1. A complete alignment is a "basis" if removing any alignment would make it incomplete.

-Because some information is missing, and the biological meaning of information in the checklists is not always clear, this ideal is not always possible, but we can try to approach it as best we can through an automated process, based on the intensional and hierarchical information in the two checklists.
+Because some biological information is missing from the checklists, and the biological meaning of information in the checklists is not always clear, this ideal is not always possible, but we can try to approach it as best we can through an automated process, based on the intensional and hierarchical information in the two checklists.

 The generated alignment will never contain a disjointness articulation, although the curation list might.

-### Aligning particles
+### Matching particles

 The alignment we seek contains all of the particles (a, =, b), except where one of these would be inconsistent with the curated